OrlovM/crawler/readme.md

 --concurrency A maximum number of goroutines work at the same time (default: 50)

 --verbose, -v Prints details about crawling process (default: false)

+--filepath, -p A path there the file with results of crawl will be created.
+Could be specified with file name e.g. "/a/b.yml" or only a directory "/a/".
+If file name is not specified it will be set to default pattern "2006-01-02T15:04:05.yml"`, (default: ./crawl_results/)